Click Here To Schedule A Consultation

 What are the benefits of leg vein treatment?

 Spider and varicose veins appear discolored, twisted, or corded, making patients self-conscious.
 However, there can also be a risk of developing complications due to varicose veins.
 For patients dissatisfied with the appearance of leg veins, there are many treatment options available at Dr. Green’s office to eliminate signs of spider veins and varicose veins, which can improve self-confidence.
 For some, varicose veins are painful, and treatment can alleviate the discomfort of the condition.
 Varicose veins can also lead to further complications, and leaving them untreated can create bigger problems down the line.
 The presence of varicose veins is a risk factor for developing superficial thrombophlebitis, deep vein thrombosis, and even a pulmonary embolism.
-As such, not only can leg vein treatment be beneficial on a cosmetic level, but it can also be beneficial on a medical level.
+As such, leg vein treatment can be beneficial not only on a cosmetic level but also on a medical level.

 leg treatment 722154996